 Skeletal muscle comprises 40 to 50 percent of our total body mass and is essential

 for postural support, locomotion and breathing.
 With a high capacity for regeneration,

 skeletal muscle normally maintains muscle mass and function in response to minor injuries

 and normal wear and tear without much trouble.

-body’s natural muscle regeneration may not be able to keep up and the loss of skeletal muscle mass and strength is common.
+However, in cases of traumatic injury or illnesses like congestive heart failure, chronic obstructive pulmonary disease, severe burns, cancer and HIV infection, the body’s natural muscle regeneration may not be able to keep up and the loss of skeletal muscle mass and strength is common.

 When injuries are severe – with more than 20 percent loss of muscle mass – normal muscle regeneration often cannot keep pace with the regenerative demands.
 In this scenario, the loss of skeletal muscle mass can trigger widespread fibrosis and loss of muscle function.